Pareto Analysis

 Example

-A factory team has collected data and prepared the following Pareto chart to address the rising number of customer complaints in a way management can understand.
+A factory team has gathered and created a Pareto chart with the intention of addressing the escalating number of customer complaints in a manner that can be comprehended by management.

 Pareto Analysis Example